How to Celebrate Teacher Appreciation Week As an Admin

 From admins to teachers: Easy Teacher Appreciation Week gift ideas

 There may not be a lot of cash in the budget to buy things for teachers, but that doesn’t have to limit your Teacher Appreciation Week gifts.
 Classroom supplies, like pencils or boxes of tissues, are always useful and welcome.
-For Teacher Appreciation Week ideas, though, get a little more personal with gifts for the teacher, not the classroom.
+For teacher appreciation ideas, though, get a little more personal with gifts for the teacher, not the classroom.

 Start with your school community.
 Some parents may own businesses or provide services who would love to partner with you to honor teachers with gift ideas.
 There could be restaurants or stores with special offers for teachers.
 Compile a list or gather coupons and links for teachers to use easily.